rickpr/timeline/README.md

-# Ricardo and Adalida's homepage
+# Adalida's homepage and portfolio
 This personal webpage is for fun, practice, and to show off a bit of a portfolio.

 ## 🚀 Quick start